New to Telerik Test Studio? Download free 30-day trial

 Drop Single Collections From Database

-If you don't want to loose your schedule results you may drop only tests and testlists collections.
+If you don't want to lose the schedule results you can drop only the following collections:

 In this article